tediyo/SCM-Java_set-up/README.md

 Contains `@Before` and `@After` hooks that:
 - Initialize the WebDriver before each scenario
+- Log scenario start time and browser information
-- Take screenshots on test failure
+- Take screenshots on test failure with timestamped names
+- Log scenario completion time and status
 - Clean up the WebDriver after each scenario

 ### Test Runner